-The dummy centre line with CRS and the Child Restraint System centre line and CRS shall be aligned exactly with the centre line with the centre line with the centre line of the test bench.
+The dummy centre line with CRS and the Child Restraint System centre line and CRS must be aligned exactly with the centre line with the centre line of the test bench.

-(b) Pre impact stability of the dummy

-(c) Arm position in relation to the torso.
+- (b) Pre impact stability of the dummy - (c) Arm position in relation to the torso.